SeriousOldMan/Simulator-Controller/README.md

   - Found a bug, or built a new feature?
 Even better.
 Please contact me, and I will give you access to the code repository.

-### Todos
+### To Do

   1. Fix some bugs
-  2. Create a folder in the documents folder of the user for their own media files and plugins
+  2. Create a folder in the User *Documents* folder for own media files and plugins

 ### License

 This software is provided as is.
-You are free to use it for any purpose and modify it to your needs, but commercial use is strictly prohibited.
+You are free to use it for any purpose and modify it to your needs, as long as you do not use it for any commercial purposes.

 (2020) Creative Commons - BY-NC-SA - by Oliver Juwig (TheBigO)